 Upgrade lighting systems

 There are excellent opportunities for energy savings whenever upgrades or refurbishments are planned.
-For instance, it is possible to replace inefficient T12 or T8 fluorescent bulbs with new super T8 and T5 fluorescent bulbs, or with ‘plug and play’ linear LED replacements which are now becoming cost-effective.
+For instance, it is possible to replace inefficient T12 or T8 fluorescent bulbs with new super T8 and T5 fluorescent bulbs, or with ‘plug and play’ linear light emitting diodes (LEDs) replacements which are now becoming cost-effective.
 Compact fluorescent lamps (CFLs) can also be replaced with LEDs.

 LEDs can also provide greater amenity for occupants, and are considered safer as they don’t contain mercury as CFLs do.
 Reduction in the cost of LED lighting in recent years makes the business case for upgrades even stronger.
 Putting a timer or motion-sensing system in place will further increase savings.